 An empathy exercise is an activity exclusively designed to help people increase empathy and develop empathic skills.
 The majority of empathy exercises for customer service teams are group activities that allow teams to learn from various viewpoints and grow empathy together.

 We all know the importance of empathy in customer service.
 However, understanding and practicing empathy are two different things.

 Some of the resources listed below can provide you with a better understanding of how to apply empathy in customer service.

-Use time to read and listen carefully
+Use the time to read and listen carefully

 Paraphrase and confirm your customer requests

 You don’t always have a complete view of your customer’s difficulties.
-Paraphrasing their requirements would be an excellent approach to determine whether or not you both are on the same page.
+Paraphrasing their requirements would be an excellent approach to determining whether or not you both are on the same page.
 In fact, paraphrasing the request is so powerful that it is used by customer service teams as an empathic strategy to gratify clients.

 Stay positive and be patient

 It’s simple to empathize with the first customer of the day.
 However, in order to treat the final customer in the same manner as the first, you must remain happy and motivated.

 Steer clear of judgment and remember to treat customers well.